energywebfoundation/origin/packages/ew-utils-demo/README.md

 This repo is for demonstration purposes and to show how the certificate of origin can work.
 This repo will:
 * deploy and setup all required smart contracts with the provided private key
-* start the example matcher automatically
 * onboard users, consuming- and producing assets
-* create demands
 * set meterreading of both consuming- and producing assets
+* trade certificates through transferring ownership and/or buying through ERC20 test tokens
+* split certificates
+* create demands, supplies and agreements

 Currently the repo will <b>not</b> start the ui.
 You still have to do this by yourself.